 Fueling the talent pipeline

-The ability for a community to retain and attract businesses that offer quality jobs for residents is dependent on the pool of available talent.
+The ability of a community to retain and attract businesses that offer quality jobs for residents is dependent on the pool of available talent.
 Investing in the next generation of our workforce is an efficient way to fuel the talent pipeline while helping our young people discover careers that best match their interests and abilities.

 Romeo Community Schools is Michigan’s first Ford Next Generation Learning Community.
-The newly established Academies at Romeo enable students to choose a thematic course of study – such as engineering, health care or information technology – and learn in a relevant, hands-on environment.
+The Academies at Romeo enable students to choose a thematic course of study – such as engineering, health care or information technology – and learn in a relevant, hands-on environment.
 Students learn math, science, English and social studies within the theme they choose.

 The Academies of Center Line is an innovative learning environment that puts students first.
 Featuring small learning communities, the program offers students exposure to a multitude of careers, industry skills and potential employers through classroom speakers, site visits, job shadowing and internships.
 Funneling through two pathways – either the Academy of Industry, Technology and Innovation or the Health and Human Services Academy, the strategic plan for the district is for all Center Line High School graduates to exit with an industry-recognized certification and/or college credit.